raspberrypilearning/get-started-pico-w/en/step_3.md

-## Connect Raspberry Pi Pico to a WLAN
+## Connect Raspberry Pi Pico W to a WLAN

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Here you will learn to use MicroPython to connect Raspberry Pi Pico to a Wireless Local Area Network (WLAN)
+Here you will learn to use MicroPython to connect Raspberry Pi Pico W to a Wireless Local Area Network (WLAN), or what is more commonly known as a Wi-Fi network.
 </div>
 <div>
 ![MicroPython shell showing connection to a WLAN](images/WiFi_connect.png){:width="300px"}